svenvc/docs/zinc/zinc-sso-paper.md

       package: 'ConfigurationOfZincHTTPComponents';
       load.

-    (ConfigurationOfZincHTTPComponents project version: '2.2') load: 'SSO'.
+    ConfigurationOfZincHTTPComponents project latestVersion load: 'SSO'.

 Note that since Zodiac is needed, you will need the SSL Plugin for your VM.
-These dependencies are easiest resolved in Pharo 2.0.
+The dependencies are easiest resolved in Pharo 2.0.

 ## Zinc-SSO OAuth Support